La Scala Cinema

 No one has favorited this theater yet

 Located in Helensburgh on the west coast of Scotland, the La Scala Cinema was opened in December 1913.
-Designed by Neil Campbell Duff, the cinema originally housed a single auditorium for 692 patrons and was considered one of the finest of its type outside of London.
+Designed by architect Neil Campbell Duff of architectural firm Duff & Cairns of Glasgow.
+The cinema originally housed a single auditorium for 692 patrons and was considered one of the finest of its type outside of London.
 The seating was arranged on a stadium plan and had five private boxes located on a raised ledge at the rear.
 The projection box was located beneath the boxes.
 There were two slips containing seating which extended along the sidewalls towards the proscenium.
 It is a rectangular-plan Art Deco cinema, rendered and painted and extending to nine bays.

 The front elevation features a taller bay to the centre flanked by pilaster strips with raised moulded panels.
 A broad round-headed arch springs from the cornice above and is set into a tall parapet.
 A modern door sits to the centre, surmounted by a canted oriel window.
 Oculi windows sit to either side.

 Three long margined bays sit to either side, displaying rectangular windows at ground floor level and small square windows below the cornice.
 The outer bays are flanked by pilaster-strips, with keystoned oculi above.

 It was one of the first British cinemas to feature tip up seating.
 The building was split into three sections in the 1970’s – a small 160 seat cinema, a snooker hall/bar and an amusement arcade.
 The building was finally closed in 1984 and remained empty until it was re-furbished in 2006 to open as a pub on 11th April 2007, known as ‘The Logie Baird’.
 Named after John Logie Baird, the developer of television transmission, who was born in Helensburgh.